 Bible Study+Prayer Time=Better Mommy

 By the end of April I’d met my goal.
-Since Christmas I had read the whole Bible, did Priscilla Shirer’s Armor of God study as well as co-hosted a study of her book Fervent, and I read a couple other Christian living books I had picked up for encouragement.
+Since Christmas I had read the whole Bible, co-hosted a Christian book study group, attended a group Bible study hosted at my church, and I read a couple other Christian living books I had picked up for encouragement.
 I found myself making time for Bible study and prayer time.
 I was also listening to Christian music more and watching less tv (and what I did watch was usual Christian based).
 This was my new normal.

 I decided to spend May diving into the book of Romans.
 I read it many times and completed a couple Bible studies based on it.
 I also re-read Proverbs and some Psalms throughout the month.
 We listed our home and had offers immediately which, while a blessing, created a few week gap between our closing and when housing would be ready for us in our new hometown.
 So the kids and I packed up and headed to a different state to live with my sister-in-law while my husband stayed behind to keep working.